Homemade vs Takeaway: Pizza

 1 serving size is 4 slices or ½ a pizza.

 When trying to lose or maintain weight a meal should be around 2000kj.

-The verdict: Dominos pizza nearly 1000kj over the recommended amount, which is not ideal when trying to lose or maintain weight.
+The verdict: Takeaway pizza nearly 1000kj over the recommended amount, which is not ideal when trying to lose or maintain weight.